Western United States: Politics

 The region's distance from historical centers of power in the East, and the celebrated "frontier spirit" of its settlers offer two clichés for explaining the region's independent, heterogeneous politics.
 Historically, the West was the first region to see widespread women's suffrage, with women casting votes in Utah and Wyoming as early as 1870, five decades before the 19th Amendment was ratified by the nation.
 California birthed both the property rights and conservation movements, and spawned such phenomena as the Taxpayer Revolt and the Berkeley Free Speech Movement.
 It has also produced three presidents: Herbert Hoover, Richard Nixon, and Ronald Reagan.

 The prevalence of libertarian political attitudes is widespread.
 For example, the majority of Western states have legalized medicinal marijuana (all but Idaho and Wyoming) and some forms of gambling (except Utah); Colorado, Oregon, Washington, and Montana have legalized physician-assisted suicide; most rural counties in Nevada allow licensed brothels, and voters in Alaska, Colorado, Nevada, California, Oregon, and Washington have legalized recreational use of marijuana.

-California, Oregon, Washington, Colorado, Hawaii and New Mexico lean toward the Democratic Party.
-In recent times, as seen in the 2020 United States presidential election, Arizona and Nevada are also beginning to lean towards the Democratic Party as well.
+California, Oregon, Washington, Nevada, Colorado, Hawaii and New Mexico lean toward the Democratic Party.
+In recent times, as seen in the 2020 United States presidential election and 2022 Arizona gubernatorial election, Arizona is also beginning to lean towards the Democratic Party as well.
 San Francisco's two main political parties are the Green Party and the Democratic Party.
-One of the Democratic leaders of the Congress is from the region: former Speaker of the United States House of Representatives Nancy Pelosi of California.
+One of the longest-serving Democratic congressional leaders is from the region: former Speaker of the United States House of Representatives Nancy Pelosi of California.